How much can we understand

 I imagine all these stories.

-All the music was created by a generative process using a simple computer program – a cellular aon with code 357.
-Through simple rules, these aa simulate complex systems that resemble aspects of nature, the universe, or life if you want.
+All the music was created by a generative process using a simple computer program – a cellular automaton with code 357.
+Through simple rules, these automata simulate complex systems that resemble aspects of nature, the universe, or life if you want.

 The inspiration for the album comes from reading texts by authors such as J. Bach, J. Kelemen, M. Minsky, V. Flusser, S. Wolfram, K. Zuse, T. Morton, B. Latour, L. Kováč, and many others.